Ideas start here

 The Office of Research is the university's central point connecting scientists on campus or those associated with Waterloo to opportunities for funding and a variety of services, including commercialization.
 Office of Research staff support researchers through the many phases of research including ethics review and managing funds.

 Research is an integral and intensive area at Waterloo.
 In 2017-2018, Waterloo attracted more than $224 million from public and private sources to fund research across a spectrum of challenges.
 Waterloo's strength in research excellence is supported by partnerships with industry, creating opportunities that generate new knowledge and further Canada's economy.

-Research Ethics will be offering drop-in sessions throughout November and December to answer questions related to the ethics process, including submitting, renewing, and amending an application.
+Research Ethics will be offering drop-in sessions throughout the winter term to answer questions related to the ethics process, including submitting, renewing, and amending an application.
 Come prepared with your questions and a laptop.

 Sessions will take place in the Dana Porter Library from 10 a.m. to 12 p.m. on the following dates:

 Register to hear the once-in-a-lifetime story of how Avery Broderick, a professor at University of Waterloo and the Perimeter Institute for Theoretical Physics, peered thousands of light-years across space helping solve one of the greatest mysteries in the cosmos — that black holes are real.